ggrammar/concourse-sample/README.md

 TODO: Latest concourse-fly is 7.2.0, but server runs 7.10.0, and they're not compatible.
 Build our own docker image?
 NOTE: Correct version of CLI can be downloaded from the server at http://localhost:8080/api/v1/cli?arch=amd64&platform=darwin

+### Connect to GitHub

+Works automatically for public repos.
+See "git" resource documentation for auth methods for private repos.

 ## Interact

 ```